Jawhar: Dabhosa waterfall

 Dabhosa- Dadarkopara -waterfall is only 18 km away from on Jawhar — Talasari — Silvasa Road.
 This waterfall is on Lendi river and on other side of river at Sarsun there is Dadarkopara Waterfall.
 The Dadarkopara fall usually gets dry during summer, therefore is also known as Suka (Dry) fall.
 The height of waterfall is about 300 feet.
 The water from Lendi river first flows in the flask shaped rock and from there it flows in 5 feet by 5 feet flask shaped open natural container made of rocks.
 The waterfalls are surround by straight mountains of height not less than 600 feet on both sides and are covered with Medicinal plants.

 Dabhosa waterfall is one of the highest waterfalls in Maharashtra.
 To top it all this is one of the very few waterfalls which is perennial.
 The crater shaped bowl into which the waterfall cascades and the lake at the bottom of the waterfall is truly a spectacular site.
+Safety works and access are part of planning in recent future.

 Kal Mandavi Waterfall

 The Kal Mandavi waterfall is about 100 meters in height and it flows throughout the year, and not just during the monsoons season.
 However, the most scenic views of the waterfall are during monsoon season.
+The waterfall being highly risky it is recommended not to enter and enjoy scenic beauty from distance only.

 Kalmandi is name of waterfall that situated at near Apatale gaon.

-Jawhar to Kalmandi is approximately 5–6 km via Jawhar-Zap road.
+Jawhar to Kalmandi is approximately 5–6 km via Jawhar-Pawarpada-Zap road.

 Khad-Khad Dam

 This is one of the major dams near Jawhar city.
 The excess water of dam flows through the huge rocks (just ahead the dam) which can be seen in a form of a waterfall.
+Forest department is starting paddle boating through parivartan SHG recognised by ITDP.

 Shirpamal

-The Shirpamal is a place of historical importance.
-Shivaji had stayed here over-night, en route to plunder Surat.
+The Shirpamal is a place of historical importance. chhatrapati Shivaji maharaj had stayed here over-night, en route toplunder Surat.
 This point was developed by Advocate R.P.
 Mukne, President of Jawhar Municipal Council in 1995.

+Kasat Vadi

+Kasat wadi village lies at the entrance of Jawhar.
+It has a beautiful leopard valley and Juni Jawhar plateau.
+The plan under district planning has been submitted by dr Saipun Shaikh IFS, to DPDC in response to long term demand from locals to increase employment through tourism activity.
+Joint Forest Management Committee is also operational to facilitate eco=tourism.
+The road side view point is proposed to be connected to the plateau through valley crossing structures like suspension bridge and cable zip line.
+A few view points to have insight of beautiful deep valley are also part of the plan.
+A tourist welcome point is also under construction jointly through Tribal Development Project Office.
+These interventions will increase tourist flow to this underexplored area in recent future.